Tano-Coppoletta/Web_Application/README.md

 # Web_Application
-Execise and labs of the WA couse of politecnico di Torino
+Execise and labs of the WA couse of politecnico di Torino. the exercises are resolved in javascript and react.